rgary/tree_modules/README.md

-His code can be found here: https://github.com/standupmaths/xmastree2021 it might be interesting to look at his code and see if some of his pattern generation can be modified to fit into design modules that will fun on the Lowell Makes Tree.
+His code can be found here: https://github.com/standupmaths/xmastree2021 it might be interesting to look at his code and see if some of his pattern generation can be modified to fit into design modules that will run on the Lowell Makes Tree.

 # How To Notes